Dental Implants New York City

 What Are Dental Implants?

 Dental implants are small titanium fixtures that are surgically placed in the upper or lower jawbone.
 They replace the root of your missing tooth and provide an anchor for your dental prosthesis (single crowns, bridges, and partial or full dentures).
 A natural appearance is achieved, and normal chewing and speech are maintained.
 Dr. Siegelman and his team are proud to offer tooth implants to patients in New York City, Long Island, Westchester County, and the surrounding areas.
 Dr. Siegelman is a board-certified dental anesthesiologist and specializes in replacing missing teeth with implants for patients suffering from dental anxiety and patients seeking sleep dentistry.
+Be sure to give us a call at (212) 974-8737 today if you are interested in learning more about dental implants, or if you wish to schedule a consultation with Dr. Siegelman!

 Advanced Dental Implant Treatment in New York City